officelearn/azure-docs.sv-se/articles/container-registry/container-registry-tutorial-deploy-app.md

 | **Operativsystem** | Linux |

 > [!NOTE]
-> När du skapar en ny app service-plan för att distribuera din behållare, väljs automatiskt en standard plan som är värd för ditt program.
-Standard planen beror på inställningen för operativ systemet.
+> When you create a new app service plan to deploy your containerized app, a default plan is automatically selected to host your application.
+The default plan depends on the operating system setting.

-Etablera webbappen i regionen **USA, västra** genom att välja *Skapa*.
+Etablera webbappen i regionen *USA, västra* genom att välja **Skapa**.

 ![Webbappen i Linux-konfiguration i Azure Portal][deploy-app-portal-02]